LinkWellNodes/Documentation/docs/knowledgebase/faq/Chainlink-Users.md

 To get connected with the appropriate oracle operator(s) for your external adapter's use case, we suggest reaching out within the `#operator-requests` channel of the [Chainlink Official Discord server](https://discord.com/invite/chainlink).

+## Security

-### Can I use a single data source or Chainlink node for my smart contract?
+### Can I use a single data source for my data feed?

-While using a single data source can be a sufficient approach for testnet applications, it represents a single point-of-failure (SPOF) for your application, and thus is not recommended for mainnet / production purposes.
+While using a single data source can be a sufficient approach for testnet applications, it represents a single point-of-failure (SPOF) for your application, and thus is typically not recommended for mainnet / production applications.

 To keep your Web3 application decentralized, we recommend requesting your data from multiple data sources, and performing some sort of aggregation (mean, median, mode, etc.) within your job / external adapter / function logic in order to determine the appropriate result.

-### How do I find a specific price feed for my contract?

-Price feed contract addresses for various currency pairs across Chainlink's list of supported networks can be found [here](https://docs.chain.link/data-feeds/price-feeds/addresses).

-If you're having trouble finding the appropriate price feed for your application, you can request support for this via the `#operator-requests` channel of the [Chainlink Official Discord server](https://discord.com/invite/chainlink) - a node operator (such as ourselves) will almost certainly be willing to help you with your request!
+At LinkWell Nodes, we are certainly happy to help you set up a job that aggregates your decentralized production data.
+Please feel free to join our [Discord](https://discord.com/invite/Xs6SjqVPUA) server to get started!

-### How can I find a node operator to host my external adapter or job?
+### Can I trust a single node operator?

-To get connected to the appropriate Chainlink node operator for your use case, you can reach out within the `#operator-requests` channel of the [Chainlink Official Discord server](https://discord.com/invite/chainlink) - a node operator (such as ourselves) will almost certainly be willing to help you with your request!
+Any time you make a direct request for data to a singular node, that node could possibly manipulate the data (ie, if they were a malicious actor).
+However, it's our view that any kind of profitable data manipulation by a singular node operator would quickly be identified, and the reputation of the node operator destroyed.

+At LinkWell Nodes, we know that our reputation - and our customers' happiness - is the key to our business model, and to our continued success.
+Leveraging our team's vast experience in the financial services, government, and security industries, we ensure that our infrastructure is hardened using world-class security techniques.
+Among other strategies, we accomplish this by following best practices provided not only by Chainlink - but by the financial services industry as a whole.
+In addition, we monitor all major aspects of our Chainlink infrastructure not only for uptime and reliability, but also for any anomalous and/or suspicious traffic, using enterprise-grade monitoring tools (primarily [Splunk](https://www.splunk.com/) in our case, along with several other proprietary systems that we cannot mention).

+For those in need of maximum decentralization, you might consider using a DON (Decentralized Oracle Network).
+As community-based node operators, the only type of DON for which we are able to provide support are the legacy [Flux Monitor](https://docs.chain.link/chainlink-nodes/oracle-jobs/all-jobs#flux-monitor-jobs) networks, which are highly expensive to the consumer, as the fees and support complexities typically scale directly with the number of node operators supporting the DON.
+The benefit of our [data feed offerings](/services/direct-request-jobs/Jobs-and-Pricing), however, is their relatively quick implementation time (time-to-market), and our ability to immediately provide support and resolution without involving other node operators.

 ### Do you have any security guarantees?

-Any time you make a direct request for data to a singular node, that node could possibly manipulate the data (ie, if they were a malicious actor).
-However, any kind of data manipulation by a singular node operator would quickly be identified, and the reputation of the node operator destroyed.
-At LinkWell Nodes, we know that our reputation - and our customers' happiness - is the key to our business model, and our continued success.

-In addition to the above, we take security very seriously.
-With our team's vast experience in the financial services, government, and security sectors, we're able to harden our infrastructure using world-class security techniques.
-We do this by hosting everything on a private cloud infrastructure, performing regular audits of our network and infrastructure activity, and following security best practices (or better) provided not only by Chainlink - but by the banking industry as well.
-We monitor our Chainlink infrastructure not only for uptime and reliability, but also for any anomalous and/or suspicious traffic, using enterprise-grade monitoring tools (Splunk in our case, along with several other systems that we cannot mention).

-NOTE: If you are in need of maximum decentralization and security of your data, you might consider using a DON (Decentralized Oracle Network).
-As community-based node operators, the only type of DON for which we can provide support are the legacy 'flux monitor' networks, which are highly expensive to the consumer (the fees typically scale directly with the number of node operators supporting the DON) as compared to OCR-based DONs.
-The benefit of our [direct request](/services/direct-request-jobs/Jobs-and-Pricing) offerings, however, are that they are ready-to-go for most basic requests, and that we can immediately provide custom support for all of them without involving other node operators.

-## Direct Request Job Troubleshooting

-### My request transaction won't send

-Please ensure that you have enough gas token present in the wallet that is initiating the request.
-For mainnet requests, please additionally ensure that you have the appropriate amount of LINK tokens present within your consumer contract before making the request.

-If you are using one of our jobs, see the `setFeeInHundredthsOfLink()` function call present within the constructor of your consumer contract for the minimum amount of LINK token that needs to be present within your consumer contract in order to initiate a `request()` call.

-### I'm not getting a response back to my consumer contract

-If you've waited over 60 seconds after successfully sending your request transaction, and aren't seeing any data returned to your smart contract:

-1. Double-check that you are passing the correct values into the `setChainlinkToken()` and `setChainlinkOracle()` functions , and assigning the correct value to the `jobId` object.

-?> If you are using our oracle services, you may find the correct corresponding values in our job documentation [here](/services/direct-request-jobs/Jobs-and-Pricing).

-2. Confirm that the API endpoint to which you are making your HTTP request is working via `curl`.

-?> If you are using our oracle services, a sample `curl` command is included within the documentation for each job [here](/services/direct-request-jobs/Jobs-and-Pricing).

-3. If you've included a JSON `path` var (ie, `req.add("path", "key1,0,key2)`), ensure that the response returned by your HTTP request is in JSON format, and that the provided path exists within it.

-4. If you've included a `mulitiplier` var (ie, `req.addInt('multiplier', 10 ** 18)`), ensure that the response that you are trying to multiply is a number.
-If a JSON `path` was also included in the request, the multiplication operation occurs on the result of the JSON path filter.

-5. Confirm that the oracle you are using didn't run out of gas while writing your requested data on-chain.
-To check this, look up the address of your related oracle (ie, the address passed to your `setChainlinkOracle()` function) within the appropriate blockchain explorer, to check for any recent transactions that failed due to an **'out of gas'** error.
-If so, you'll need to either A) Return a smaller response, B) Split your request into multiple oracle transactions, or C) Contact the corresponding oracle team to request a higher gas allowance for your specific use case (may result in higher job pricing).

-?> If you are using our oracle services, you may find the oracle address that corresponds to your specific job within our job documentation [here](/services/direct-request-jobs/Jobs-and-Pricing), or reach out to us regarding higher gas limits for your specific use case via our [Discord server](https://discord.gg/AJ66pRz4).
+For information about our security and service guarantees, please visit our [Service-Level Agreement (SLA)](/services/direct-request-jobs/Service-Level-Agreement).